-Distinguishing the four disease types
+Distinguishing the four disease courses

-A little over a decade ago, a group of MS specialists - researchers and clinicians - got together to develop a common language for talking about MS. The group identified the following four disease types or courses:
+Well over a decade ago, a group of MS specialists - researchers and clinicians - got together to develop a common language for talking about MS. The group identified the following four disease courses:

-Relapsing-remitting MS (RRMS): MS begins as a relapsing-remitting disease about 85 percent of the time.
+- ✓ Relapsing-remitting MS (RRMS): MS begins as a relapsing-remitting disease about 85 percent of the time.
 RRMS is characterized by unpredictable periods of worsening (called relapses, exacerbations, or attacks) followed by remissions.
-A remission may be complete, meaning that the person returns to his or her pre-relapse level of functioning, or partial, meaning that some of the symptoms are likely to be permanent.

-- Secondary-progressive MS (SPMS): Within about 10 years, approximately 50 percent of those who are diagnosed with RRMS transition to SPMS, which is characterized by a steady (but not necessarily rapid) progression of disability without any remissions.
-These folks generally have fewer or no relapses as time goes on. - ✓ Primary-progressive MS (PPMS): For about 10 percent of people, MS progresses right from the beginning, without any relapses or remissions.
+A remission may be complete, meaning that the person returns to his or her pre-relapse level of functioning, or partial, meaning that some of the symptoms are likely to be permanent. - ✓ Secondary-progressive MS (SPMS): Within about ten years, approximately 50 percent of those who are diagnosed with RRMS transition to SPMS, which is characterized by a steady (but not necessarily rapid) progression of disability without any remissions.
+Within about 25 years, a large majority of people make this transition.
+These folks generally have fewer or no relapses as time goes on. - ▶ Primary-progressive MS (PPMS): For about 10 percent of people, MS progresses right from the beginning, without any relapses or remissions.
 PPMS seems to differ from RRMS and SPMS in terms of its underlying disease process it has less inflammatory action going on in the brain and spinal cord and more tissue degeneration and destruction early on.
-These differences may be the reason that the current treatments for MS (check them out in Chapter 6) which mainly target the inflammation work much better in relapsing forms of MS than they do in PPMS. - ✓ Progressive-relapsing MS (PRMS): A very small number of people (less than 5 percent) are diagnosed initially with a progressive form of the disease, but then experience some relapses down the road.
+These differences may be the reason that the current treatments for MS (check them out in Chapter 6) which mainly target the inflammation work much better in relapsing forms of MS than they do in PPMS.

+✓ Progressive-relapsing MS (PRMS): A very small number of people (less than 5 percent) are diagnosed initially with a progressive form of the disease but then experience some relapses down the road.

-Check out Figure 1-3 for a quick glance at the four disease types.
+Check out Figure 1-3 for a quick glance at the four disease courses in MS.